blinkmobile/catbox-dynamodb/README.md

 If you do not set Hash to `'segment'` and Range to `'id'`, you will need to specify these in the options for the strategy to work correctly.

+You will also need to make sure that you have credentials in some place that the application can see them.
+For guidance, please see [this article](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).

 Testing
 ---
+Note that running the test suite will actually run the tests against DynamoDB.

 `node test`